giuliodondi/kOS-Shuttle_OPS1/README.md

 ![rtls_trajplot](https://github.com/giuliodondi/kOS-UPFG_OPS1/blob/master/Ships/Script/Shuttle_OPS1/rtls_traj.png)

 The first plot is altitude vs. downrange distance, and shows the general shape of the trajectory.
-You can se:
+You can see:
 - engine failures before SRB sep result in lofted trajectories, as commanded
 - The maximum altitude during the manoeuvre is geenrally higher the later the engine failure
 - all trajectories target the same altitude at MECO, it's the "hump" at 72km